 “I want my clients to get the best possible results under their particular circumstances with the least amount of emotional and financial damage.”

-Amy focuses her practice on matrimonial law, including divorce, child custody and support, parenting time, alimony, grandparent visitation, equitable distribution of assets, debts and valuations of businesses, and domestic violence issues.
-Amy also devotes a significant portion of her practice to drafting and negotiating prenuptial agreements.
+Amy focuses her practice on matrimonial law, including divorce, prenuptial agreements, child custody and support, parenting time, alimony, grandparent visitation, equitable distribution of assets, debts and valuations of businesses, and domestic violence issues.
+As a skilled prenuptial attorney, Amy also devotes a significant portion of her practice to drafting and negotiating prenuptial agreements.
 On a smaller scale, she has also represented clients in adoption matters.

 Amy’s goal in any matter is to educate her clients regarding the relevant New Jersey law and provide them with realistic expectations given their individual circumstances.
 She feels that the most important part of her job as an attorney is securing a result that changes a child’s life for the better.